Kterpis/Putnam_Lab_Notebook/_posts/2022-01-14-20220114-ReQCing-DNA-samples-from-E5-project.md

 ## Rechecking the DNA from the E5 project

-Troubleshooting the three coral species from each of the four timepoints
+Troubleshooting two coral species from each of the four timepoints

 ---